emmeowzing/dynamic-continuation-orb/README.md

     on-commit:
       jobs:
         - dynamic/continue:
-            context: orb-publishing
+            context: circleci
             modules: |
               ... list of directories with corresponding config file names under '.circleci/'
   ```

 2. Enable **setup workflows** in your project under **Advanced Settings**.

-3. The `orb-publishing` context in your organization must have two environment variables set for the orb to reference, including
+3. The `circleci` context in your organization must have two environment variables set for the orb to reference, including
-    - `CIRCLE_ORGANIZATION` (in my case, this is just set to `bjd2385`), and
+    - `CIRCLE_ORGANIZATION` (in my case, this is set to `bjd2385`), and
     - `CIRCLE_TOKEN`, which contains your CircleCI API token.

 4. Move any commands, jobs, workflows, or orbs, to their new configs in `.circleci`, and list corresponding modules in the `dynamic/continue` job.